ZackLarsen/hmm/README.md

    * Second, the probability of an output observation oi depends only on the state that produced the observation qi and not on any other states or any other observations: **Output Independence**: P(oi|q1...qi,...,qT,o1,...,oi,...,oT) = P(oi|qi).

 #### An HMM has two probability matrices, A and B:
    * The A matrix contains the tag transition probabilities P(ti|ti−1) which represent the probability of a tag occurring given the previous tag.
 We compute the maximum likelihood estimate of this transition probability by counting, out of the times we see the first tag in a labeled corpus, how often the first tag is followed by the second: P(ti|ti−1) = C(ti−1,ti) / C(ti−1).
+This matrix will have dimensions (N * N), where N is the number of tags.
    * The B matrix (emission) probabilities, P(wi|ti), represent the probability, given a tag, that it will be associated with a given word.
 The MLE of the emission probability is P(wi|ti) = C(ti,wi) / C(ti).